gladly-team/tab-cmp/README.md

 ### How to Modify Settings or Update to a New Version

 Upgrading or modifying Quantcast Choice settings requires a combination of modifying the settings in the QC Choice management panel and modifying local code.
-Note that some of our CMP settings uses the QC Choice panel settings directly, but many settings are hardcoded locally.
+Note that some of our CMP settings use the QC Choice panel settings directly, but many settings are hardcoded locally.

 1. Update the `tab.gladly.dev` settings in the QC Choice management panel
 2. Update the version in the URL of the NPM script `quantcast:cmp-js:download` to match the portal version